ohmp/james-project/src/adr/0025-cassandra-blob-store-cache.md

 Metadata queries are expected not to query the object storage anymore.

 [Performance tests](https://github.com/linagora/james-project/pull/3031#issuecomment-572865478) proved such strategies to be highly effective.
-We expect comparable performance improvments compared to an uncache ObjectStorage blob store.
+We expect comparable performance improvements compared to an un-cached ObjectStorage blob store.

 HybridBlobStore should be removed.